Viktor Vekselberg: Sanctions

-A cybersecurity startup company associated with Israeli Prime Minister candidate, Benny Gantz, closed due to funds that the U.S. had frozen belonging to the subject who was an investor in Gantz's tech company, The Fifth Dimension and who was caught up in the Mueller probe of Stormy Daniel's payoff by former Trump lawyer, Michael Cohen, who had developed close ties with the subject.

-In February 2021, Vekselberg complained that more than $1.5 billion of his funds were frozen in American and Swiss bank accounts and that he was not allowed to send "small amounts" to charity.
+In February 2021, Vekselberg complained that approximately $1.5 billion of his funds were frozen in American and Swiss bank accounts and that he was not allowed to send at least part of them to charity.
+Between 2018 and 2020 a US business PURE Insurance assisted Vekselberg with $315,891 of transactions in breach of sanctions and was accordingly fined $466,200 by OFAC in 2023.

-On September 1, 2022, several properties believed to be linked to Vekselberg were searched by the FBI and Deparment of Homeland Security.
+On September 1, 2022, several properties believed to be linked to Vekselberg were searched by the FBI and Department of Homeland Security.
 The inspection included an apartment in Manhattan; an estate in the Hamptons, New York; and property on Fisher Island in Florida.
 Officials were seen carrying boxes out of the two New York locations.

+In March 2022, following Russia's invasion against Ukraine, the United States strengthened its sanctions and the UK, Poland and Australia also placed sanctions on Vekselberg, thereby seizing his assets and imposing a travel ban.
+During the Lady R incident Vekselberg was noted in the media as a possible source of Russian foreign influence over the South Africa's governing party, the African National Congress (ANC), through his 49% ownership stake in United Manganese of Kalahari which is a joint venture with the ANC owned Chancellor House.
+United Manganese of Kalahari made a US$1.3 million donation to the party in 2022.